 Non-Africans who didn’t study geography in school or are too lazy to look at their maps often ask the unthinkable question: Is Africa a Country?
-It does not just end there; the western media, at the same time have not aided the situation in any way.
-They portray the entire Africa; a continent with over 50 countries and the second largest continent by land mass and population of over 1 billion people as a country.
+It does not just end there; the western media, at the same time, have not aided the situation in any way.
+They sometimes portray entire Africa; a continent with over 50 countries and the second largest continent by land mass and a population of over 1 billion people as a country.

 Largest Country in Africa After June 2011

-Before June 2011, Sudan was the biggest African country however, since South Sudan declared their independence (from the Northern part of Sudan) in June 2011, that changed.
+Before June 2011, Sudan was the biggest African country, however, since South Sudan declared their independence (from the Northern part of Sudan) in June 2011, that changed.
 South Sudan’s independence came after years of talks and deliberations which later resulted in a referendum, allowing the country to become independent.
 Following South Sudan’s exit from Sudan, the title “largest country in Africa” went to Algeria.

-Among the list of largest countries in Africa, Sudan is right at the number one spot with an area of 2,505,813 sqkm.
+Among the list of largest countries in Africa before June 2011, Sudan is right at the number one spot with an area of 2,505,813 sqkm.
 Algeria is right next after Sudan while the Democratic Republic of Congo (DR Congo) is the third largest country in Africa.
-If the Democratic Republic of Congo was united, it would be the Africa’s largest country.
+If the Democratic Republic of Congo was united, it would be Africa’s largest country.

-The title and glory of Sudan does not just end here.
-Sudan is also recognized as the largest Arab country in the world as well as the 10th largest country in the World overall however, Sudan is almost always in distress and there is always a fresh wave of violence brewing within the shores of the largest country in Africa.
+The title and glory of Sudan do not just end here.
+Sudan has also been recognized as the largest Arab country in the world as well as the 10th largest country in the World overall.
+However, the country is almost always in distress and there is always a fresh wave of violence brewing within the shores of the largest country in Africa.
 Different factions are set against one another in political and economic turmoil.

-Due to this huge land mass, Sudan is bordered by 9 countries which include the Democratic Republic of Congo, Central African Republic, Chad Republic, Ethiopia, Kenya, Egypt, Eritrea, Libya and Uganda and it is served by the longest river system in the World.
+Due to Sudan’s huge land mass, the country is bordered by 9 countries which include the Democratic Republic of Congo, Central African Republic, Chad Republic, Ethiopia, Kenya, Egypt, Eritrea, Libya and Uganda and it is served by the longest river system in the world, the Nile.

 The Nile flows right through the entire length of the country, with its two main tributaries, the White Nile and the Blue Nile, joining up close to the Sudanese capital, Khartoum.